-NEW PARA: Reaffirms the Durban Declaration and Programme of Action (DDPA) as it was adopted at the World Conference against Racism, Racial Discrimination, Xenophobia and Related Intolerance in 2001; [Adopted ad ref.]

-- 1. [Emphasizes] the need to [identify/address all forms and] [eradicate all] manifestations of racism, racial discrimination, xenophobia and related intolerance [in all parts of the world] [as identified in the DDPA, including contemporary manifestations], especially in light of developments and challenges that have occurred since the adoption of the DDPA [with a view to prevent,] and to combat [and eradicate] those manifestations wherever they occur; - 2.
-[Notes] [Emphasizes] that the DDPA [is an important milestone in] [constitutes a solid foundation for] the collective struggle of mankind against racism, racial discrimination, xenophobia and related intolerance.
-[As a result of the collective resolve expressed by the UN family in 2001 in Durban] [Since its adoption], a number of countries have taken [substantial] steps to incorporate and implement the DDPA in their national policy framework.
-[While] others have worked to streamline their policies in accordance with the DDPA, [there [are still many] remain areas where achievements have not been gained or further improvements have to be attained] [All these steps and efforts indicate progress in many cases;]
+- 1. Reaffirms the DDPA in its entirety and the need to eradicate all manifestations of racism, racial discrimination, xenophobia and related intolerance in all parts of the world, especially in light of developments and challenges that have occurred since the adoption of the DDPA, and to combat those manifestations wherever they occur; (based on para 10 section 1) - 2.
+Notes that the DDPA is an important milestone in the collective struggle of mankind against racism, racial discrimination, xenophobia and related intolerance.
+As a result of the collective resolve expressed by the UN family in 2001 in Durban, a number of countries have taken substantial steps to incorporate and implement the DDPA in their national policy framework.
+Others have worked to streamline their policies in accordance with the DDPA.
+All these steps and efforts indicate progress in many cases; (merger paras 270, 267 section 1 and para 2 section 5) - 3.
+Affirms that failure to fully implement the DDPA would result in the intensification of worrying racist and xenophobic trends, including the political instrumentalization and intellectual legitimization of racism as well as racist violence; (merger paras 38 and 268 section 1) - 4.
+Notes the continued existence of inequality and non compliance with specific obligations in the promotion and protection of equality at the national, regional and international levels.
+Further reaffirms the obligation of States to take action in this respect; (merger paras 9, 33 section 1) - 5.
+Notes that other obstacles hampering progress in the collective struggle against racism and racial discrimination include weak legislation and policies, lack of effective strategies, lack of implementation of international legal framework and commitments, impunity on different grounds including freedom of expression, counter-terrorism, and national security as well as an increase in extreme right wing xenophobic political platforms.
+Hence the need to deal with this menace in all its forms and manifestations with all available tools at our disposal; (merger paras 189, 336 section 1);

-ALT: Others have worked to streamline their policies in accordance with the DDPA.
-All these steps and efforts indicate progress in many cases.
-[Nevertheless it is troubling that there are still many where achievements have not been gained or further improvements have to be attained;]

-3. [Affirms that the [effective implementation of the DDPA can contribute to combating racist and xenophobic trends] [failure to fully implement the DDPA [has contributed to] [would result in] the intensification of worrying racist and xenophobic trends,] including the political instrumentalization and intellectual legitimization of racism as well as racist violence;]

-- 4. Notes the continued existence of racism, racial discrimination, xenophobia and related intolerance, and inequality in all spheres of human life, and non compliance with specific obligations in the promotion and protection of equality at the national, regional and international levels and reaffirms the obligation of States to take action in this respect; [Adopted ad ref.] - 5.
-[Notes that other obstacles hampering progress in the collective struggle against racism and racial discrimination include [first and foremost the absence of political will, the denial of the existence of contemporary racist tendencies,] weak [national] legislation and policies, lack of effective strategies, [lack of political will,] lack of implementation of international legal framework and commitments, impunity on different grounds [- including [[negative] abuse of] freedom of expression, [counter-terrorism, and national security] [stereotypical association of religion with terrorism and violence by the media and national security forces]- as well as an increase in extreme right wing xenophobic political platforms.
-Hence the need [arises] to deal with this menace in all its forms and manifestations with all available tools at our disposal];] - 6.
-Underlines that racial discrimination condoned by governmental and state agencies, policies and practices violates human rights and may endanger friendly relations between peoples, cooperation among nations, and international peace and security; [Adopted ad ref.] - 7.
-Confirms that [recognition of and full] respect for cultural diversity [and multiculturalism] [is an important tool to combat racial discrimination] [contributes to combating racial discrimination] [Stresses that the respect for cultural diversity is a fundamental principle to combat racial discrimination.] [while bearing in mind the significance of national and regional particularities, as well as social, cultural and religious backgrounds, it is reiterated that they may not be invoked to disregard [internationally accepted] [international human rights law] [human rights and fundamental freedoms] [while reiterating that cultural particularities cannot be invoked to [derogate] [disregard] [from] international human rights law]; - 8.
-[Alarmed at the intellectual and political [resistance] [opposition] to [cultural diversity,] multiculturalism, which is one of the root-causes of the resurgence of racist and xenophobic violence, reiterates that rejection of diversity has led to the negation of the very humanity of the immigrant, foreigner and other racial and religious minorities;]
+- 6. Underlines that racial discrimination condoned by governmental policies violates human rights and may endanger friendly relations between peoples, cooperation among nations, and international peace and security; (para 304 section 1) - 7.
+Confirms that respect for cultural diversity is an important tool to combat racial discrimination, while reiterating that cultural particularities cannot be invoked to derogate from international human rights law; (merger paras 69 and 259 section 1) - 8.
+Alarmed at the intellectual and political resistance to multiculturalism, which is one of the root-causes of the resurgence of racist and xenophobic violence, reiterates that rejection of diversity has led to the negation of the very humanity of the immigrant, foreigner and other racial and religious minorities; (para 134 section 1)

-ALT: Reiterates that the rejection of diversity is one of the root causes of the resurgence of racist and xenophobic violence;